When you are in the mood for down home comfort food, these donuts definitely fall into that category.

 When the dough has "set up", melt 2 pounds of shortening or lard in a deep fat fryer, or a large heavy duty saucepan...using a deep fat frying thermometer, heat the fat to about 360 degrees.

-Once the dough has been made and is setting up, prepare the sugar coating and glaze...I use plain white sugar and for the cinnamon coating, combine 1 cup of granulated sugar and 1 tbsp. of cinnamon...For the glaze, whisk 1/3 cup of melted butter, 2 cups of icing sugar and 1/2 tsp.of vanilla...set glaze and sugar coatings aside.
+Next, prepare the sugar coating and glaze...I use plain white sugar and for the cinnamon coating, combine 1 cup of granulated sugar and 1 tbsp. of cinnamon...For the glaze, whisk 1/3 cup of melted butter, 2 cups of icing sugar and 1/2 tsp.of vanilla...set glaze and sugar coatings aside.

-While you are waiting for the fat to reach 360 degrees, roll portions of the dough out on a floured surface to about 1/3 inch thick.
+While you are waiting for the fat to reach 360 degrees, roll portions of the chilled dough out on a floured surface to about 1/3 inch thick.

 Using a donut cutter, cut out "donuts", dipping the cutter in flour after each use.